Just-Kiel/my-wool-app/README.md

 # my-wool-app
 Project made with Vue.js to do a web app for crochet projects.
 First project in Vue.js so it's not really perfect.
+Also using Vue Router and probably Vuex or Pinia soon

 ## Project setup
 ```